 4. Faulty overdrive switch

-If you have ever wondered what that little switch is on your dash labeled “OD,” it stands for “overdrive.”
-Most modern cars and trucks come equipped with an overdrive transmission, which means they have four forward gears instead of the more common three.
-The overdrive gear is typically engaged when the vehicle reaches highway speeds, and it helps to reduce engine noise and improve fuel economy.
+Have you ever wondered what that small “OD” switch on your dash meant?
+It stands for “overdrive.”
+Nowadays, most cars and trucks come equipped with overdrive transmissions – meaning they have four forward gears instead of the traditional three.

-The transmission overdrive switch is usually a simple push-button affair, and you can usually find it on or near the shifter.
-In most cases, pushing the button will engage the overdrive gear, while holding it down will disable the function.
-Some vehicles may also have a light that comes on when the overdrive function is engaged.
+The transmission overdrive switch is typically a push-button design and is located near the shifter.
+Pressing it will engage the overdrive gear while holding it down will disable it.
+Some vehicles also have an illuminated indicator light to indicate when this feature has been engaged.

 5. A problem with the overdrive solenoid

-The overdrive solenoid is responsible for engaging the vehicle’s overdrive gear.
-When the overdrive solenoid is engaged, it allows the transmission to shift into a higher gear ratio.
-This helps to improve fuel economy and reduce engine wear.
-The overdrive solenoid is usually controlled by the vehicle’s computer system, but it can also be manually operated.
+The overdrive solenoid is responsible for activating the vehicle’s overdrive gear.
+When activated, it allows the transmission to shift into a higher gear ratio which helps improve fuel economy and reduce engine wear.

 How Do You Turn Off Overdrive On a Ford Explorer?

 The overdrive button is located on the steering column, just below the turn signal lever.
-Depressing the overdrive button will disengage the overdrive gear, allowing the vehicle to operate in a lower gear range.
-This can be useful when driving in hilly or mountainous terrain.
+Pressing this button disengages the overdrive gear, allowing your vehicle to shift into lower gear ranges – ideal for hilly or mountainous terrain.